MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-correct-cancel-sales-invoice.md

 ---
 title: Correct or Cancel a Posted Sales Invoice
-description: Describes how to correct, undo, or cancel a posted sales invoice and apply a sales credit memo.
+description: This topic describes how to correct, undo, or cancel a posted sales invoice and apply a sales credit memo.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual